 Travel smart and write smart – with Tim Leffel

 Tim is an award-winning travel writer, the author of a number of books including The World’s Cheapest Destinations, Travel Writing 2.0, and Make Your Travel Dollars Worth a Fortune: The Contrarian Traveler’s Guide to Getting More for Less.
 He is also an established blogger, speaker and ghostwriter and in this episode, we talk about Tim’s experiences as a writer of non-fiction, how to get started and thrive as a blogger, and Tim gives us his hints and tips on making your writing time more efficient.

-You can reach the episode on podomatic here and iTunes here.
+You can find the episode on iTunes at:

 As of this month (April 2017) I’m working hard on the Creative Writer’s Toolbelt Handbook.
 As I look back on nearly 100 episodes I’ve realized that there’s one fundamental thing we writers have to do to create great work, and it’s this: be authentic!
 In this episode we explore what it is to be authentic, and we look at some practical tools to achieve that authenticity.

 Find it at podomatic here or on iTunes here